6.2 - Compatibility of the approach with other frameworks

 Source: Freepik

-The Bilan Carbone® approach is compatible with numerous methods and standards and also makes it possible to respond to various norms and regulations concerning carbon accounting and decarbonization strategy.
+The Bilan Carbone® approach is compatible with many methods and standards and also makes it possible to meet different norms and regulations concerning carbon accounting and decarbonisation strategy.
 Among these frameworks are:

 Various methods complementary to the Bilan Carbone® exist, allowing progress in its maturity journey, such as the ACT-Step by Step.

-By following the Bilan Carbone® method, an organisation shall meet the requirements of the regulatory method for carrying out GHG emissions assessments (BEGES-R), from the first maturity level (Initial level).
+By following the Bilan Carbone® method, an organisation shall meet the requirements of the regulatory method for carrying out greenhouse gas emission assessments (BEGES-R), from the first maturity level (Beginner level).

-Figure 6.2.1: Compatibility between Bilan Carbone® and Regulatory GHG Assessment
+Figure 6.2.1: Compatibility between Bilan Carbone® and the Regulatory GHG Assessment

-The submission of the regulatory method is done on the national platform for the publication of greenhouse gas emissions assessments of ADEME.
+The submission of the regulatory method is made on the national platform for the publication of greenhouse gas emission assessments of ADEME.

 Compatibility with the Diag Décarbon'Action

-The Diag Décarbon'Action is a support scheme created and funded by Bpifrance and ADEME, with methodological support from ABC, which makes it possible to carry out an initial greenhouse gas emissions assessment.
+The Diag Décarbon'Actionarrow-up-right is a support scheme created and funded by Bpifrance and ADEME, with methodological support from ABC, which makes it possible to carry out an initial greenhouse gas emissions assessment.

 The Bilan Carbone® can be used to meet the scheme.
-In particular by relying on the criteria of the Initial Level, which are adapted to the targets of Diag Décarbon'Action (very small enterprises, small and medium-sized enterprises and some mid-cap companies, i.e., beginner organisations or small structures with few resources, carrying out their first Bilan Carbone®).
+In particular by relying on the criteria of the Beginner level, which are adapted to the targets of Diag Décarbon'Action (micro-enterprises, SMEs and certain mid-caps, therefore beginner organisations or small structures with limited resources, carrying out their first Bilan Carbone®).

-A correspondence table below presents the detailed matches between an Initial level Bilan Carbone® and a Diag Décarbon'Action:
+A correspondence table below presents the detailed correspondences between a Beginner level Bilan Carbone® and a Diag Décarbon'Action:

 Figure 6.2.2: Compatibility between Bilan Carbone® and Diag Décarbon'Action

-Note that in addition to this, the Diag Décarbon'Action scheme requires a "putting into transition" (non-exhaustive and non-cumulative examples: preparation of a communication plan, construction of a GHG calculator, system for monitoring the results of actions, etc.), which corresponds with the prescriptions of the Bilan Carbone® on the phase of implementation of the transition plan.
+Note that in addition to this, the Diag Décarbon'Action scheme requires a "transition kick-off" (non-exhaustive and non-cumulative examples: preparation of a communication plan, construction of a GHG calculator, system for monitoring the results of actions, etc.), which corresponds with the prescriptions of the Bilan Carbone® on the phase of implementation of the transition plan.

 Compatibility with the Corporate Sustainability Reporting Directive

-The European CSRD directive encourages organisations to transform their business models to address climate challenges and the scientific realities regarding the environmental and social impacts of economic activities.
-The Bilan Carbone® approach, essential in this context, enables organisations to account for their greenhouse gas emissions and assess the impact of their activities.
-Based on this data, organisations can develop a structured transition plan to reduce their emissions and meet the CSRD objectives.
+The European CSRD directive encourages organisations to transform their business models to respond to climate challenges and the scientific realities on the environmental and social impact of economic activities.
+The Bilan Carbone® approach, essential in this context, enables organisations to account for their greenhouse gas emissions and to assess the impact of their activities.
+Based on this data, organisations can develop a structured transition plan to reduce their emissions and meet CSRD objectives.

-The accounting step of the Bilan Carbone® and the export of the final in the requested reporting format covers DR E1-5 and E1-6.
-Other steps of the Bilan Carbone® approach (transition plan, risk analysis) shall cover a large part of the other DRs.
+The accounting step of the Bilan Carbone® and the export of the emission profile in the requested reporting format covers DRs E1-5 and E1-6.
+Other steps of the Bilan Carbone® approach (transition plan, risk analysis) allow covering a large part of the other DRs.

-⏳[WIP] To date, an independent consultancy has carried out an evaluation of the compatibility rates between the two frameworks.
-They are presented below, in order to simplify the integration of these elements with the CSRD requirements.
-Evolutions are planned in the method until December 2024, and especially in the tools, to automate the coverage of additional data points.
+⏳[WIP] To date, an independent consultancy has carried out an evaluation on the compatibility rates between the two frameworks.
+They are presented below, to simplify the integration of these elements with CSRD requirements.
+Evolutions are planned in the method, and especially in the tools, to automate the coverage of additional datapoints.

-*% DPs covered: A DP designated as “covered” below is not systematically a full match.
-It is the rate of DPs for which the Bilan Carbone® provides information, but potentially partially: via ongoing developments (methodological adjustments, future tools), or whose quality of response depends on the organisation itself.
+*% DP covered: A DP designated as “covered” below is not systematically a total match.
+It is the rate of DPs for which the Bilan Carbone® provides information, but potentially partially: via ongoing developments (methodological adjustments, future tools), or whose response quality depends on the organisation itself.

 DR